JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ### Register the Output Binding {#shiny-output-register}

 Finally, the output binding must be registered with Shiny.
-Note that it uses a unique string identifier, the [documentation](https://shiny.rstudio.com/articles/building-outputs.html) states:
+Note that it uses a unique string identifier.
+The [documentation](https://shiny.rstudio.com/articles/building-outputs.html) states:

 > At the moment it is unused but future features may depend on it.